QMCSoftware/QMCToolsCL/docs/index.md

 A future implementation may exploit this symmetry.

 Args:
-    d1 (np.uint64): first dimenion
+    d1 (np.uint64): first dimension
     d2 (np.uint64): second dimension
-    n_half (np.uint64): half of the last dimenion of size n = 2n_half along which FFT is performed twiddler (np.ndarray of np.double): size n vector used to store real twiddle factors twiddlei (np.ndarray of np.double): size n vector used to store imaginary twiddle factors xr (np.ndarray of np.double): real array of size d1*d2*n on which to perform FFT in place
+    n_half (np.uint64): half of the last dimension of size n = 2n_half along which FFT is performed twiddler (np.ndarray of np.double): size n vector used to store real twiddle factors twiddlei (np.ndarray of np.double): size n vector used to store imaginary twiddle factors xr (np.ndarray of np.double): real array of size d1*d2*n on which to perform FFT in place